 I was born in 1971 and raised in Vancouver BC.
-I was a quiet child, but found a very comfortable way to relate with subjects and adults through art.
+As a quiet child, I found a comfortable way to relate with subjects and adults through art.
 I was consequently given opportunities to attend workshops and receive private instruction from local teachers and career artists.
 Formal studies of technique began with classical still life in oil paint.
 Next I explored materials in a less structured way, to incorporate anatomical movement and free expression in charcoal and other media.
 Over time I found my own balance between realism and the abstract.

 1987 Emily Carr BC Young Artists award, with the piece exhibited at the Vancouver Art Gallery, and toured through BC and Seattle.
 The1988 Art’s Fair first place two dimensional award and exhibition at the Robson Square Media Centre.
 Also awarded in 1988, an Arts Umbrella Multi-Media Workshop Scholarship.
 In 1989, a medical illustration award, with work displayed by the Medical Research Council of Canada.

 From my twenties, creative projects included commission paintings and illustrations, while I predominantly focussed on a 22 year career as a Registered Massage Therapist.
-The creation of a home art studio has re-ignited and enriched my work in abstract/representational mixed media.
-I began showing my paintings again from 2017.
-This was a tremendously important step to not conceal, but rather to develop my creative expressions…and share these experiences with others.
+The creation of a home art studio broadened and enriched explorations in abstract and representational painting, and I began showing these paintings in 2017.
+This was a tremendously important step to not conceal, but rather to develop creative expressions…and share these experiences with others.